Things to Do in Anaheim – When planning a trip to Anaheim, Disneyland has become the first spot for any tourist.

 Get a dose of local culture at Muzeo

-Anaheim is home to numerous museums, including the MUZEO, which regularly features eclectic art.
+Anaheim is home to numerous museums, including the MUZEO, Museum and Cultural Center.

 Muzeo showcases art and culture, and is a regular venue for such kinds of events that range from educational to artistic (travelling exhibitions).